paolofrb/daos/src/vos/README.md

 # Versioning Object Store

-The Versioning Object Store (VOS) is responsible for providing and maintaining a persistent object store that supports byte-granular access and versioning for a single shard in a DAOS pool.
+The Versioning Object Store (VOS) is responsible for providing and maintaining a persistent object store that supports byte-granular access and versioning for a single shard in a <a href="../../doc/storage_model.md">DAOS pool</a>.
 It maintains its own metadata in persistent memory and may store data either in persistent memory or on block storage, depending on available storage and performance requirements.
 It must provide this functionality with minimum overhead so that performance can approach the theoretical performance of the underlying hardware as closely as possible, both with respect to latency and bandwidth.
 Its internal data structures, in both persistent and non-persistent memory, must also support the highest levels of concurrency so that throughput scales over the cores of modern processor architectures.